lucas42/lucos_lanscan/README.md

 # lucos_lanscan
-Scans the local network and reports changes to loganne
+Looks at the local network and reports changes to loganne

+## Implementation
+Makes a call to the router's web interface every 5 seconds.
+Compares lists to deduce which devices have been added or removed